 Comparing Canada to the other donors reveals two interesting conclusions about the factors that contribute to Canadian provision of aid to a country.
 First, the only consistent factor over time appears to be a country’s level of economic development.
 The poorer a country, the more aid it will receive.
 This holds for both Canada and the majority of the donors in my sample.
 In this sense, Canada is following the pack and providing aid along the lines of helping those most in economic need.
 Likewise, Canada resembles other donors in terms of what appears not to matter: trade, democracy, disaster, and conflict — none of these factors are robustly associated with multiple donors’ aid allocation over time.

 Excuse me for a moment while I take that paragraph, blow it up, and mail it to every academic, every NGO, the peer review secretariat at the OECD, and well, just about everyone I know who has argued about the “self-interested”, evil Canada that doesn’t do development for developmental or humanitarian reasons.
-I may even want to refer to it in EVERY OTHER SECTION I REVIEW, because Swiss just analysed his way to a ferocious “booyah” for most of the literature in the area.
+I may even want to refer to it in EVERY OTHER SECTION I REVIEW, because Swiss just analyzed his way to a ferocious “booyah” for most of the literature in the area.

 No EVIDENCE of those other factors influencing aid?
 Even when you account for temporal lags and weighting factors?
-The ONLY factor that shows a correlation with our aid policy is developmental need?
+The ONLY factor that shows a correlation with our aid policy is a developmental need?
 We didn’t skew it to our trade partners?
 We didn’t skew it to our political or geographic neighbours?
 And the evidence is testable, reviewable, open to challenge, and most importantly, understandable?

 Now that’s the kind of analysis this public sector employee can embrace.
 Yeah, as I said above, I want to test that conclusion even further with smaller, more niggling datasets.
 I want to see if it holds if you throw in some other sub-groupings.
 But it’s pretty powerful at the macro level.
 Bomb-shell evidence and nicely done.